Effective Social License to Operate: Off-site preparation and on-site investigation

 by Jordi Ventura

-An effective diagnosis for a Social License to Operate (SLO) will include off-site preparatory work and well as on-site investigation.
+An effective diagnosis for a Social License to Operate (SLO) will include off-site preparatory work as well as on-site investigation.

 Off-site preparatory work

 In order to ensure a quick, successful and cost-effective investigation, the SLO diagnosis initially involves preparatory work that takes place away from the proposed mining project and prior to any significant presence of the mining company on the ground.
 This preparatory work consists of, at a minimum, the following:

 - meeting with relevant members of the company’s senior management team to:

 - ascertain what, if any, endeavors have already been conducted by the company or additional companies (mining or otherwise) concerning the SLO and related matters, and obtain any copies of all documentation;

 - discuss any particular areas of concern that the company may have; and